Revisions approved by the Lindenwood Board of Directors on February 26, 2016.

 - We will continue to teach about the benefits of the United States' free economy and competition-based system.

-- As a public-serving liberal arts University, we will fully support the students, curriculum, and facilities at our satellite campuses.
+- As a public-serving University, we will fully support the students, curriculum, and facilities at our satellite campuses.

 - We will continue to educate the whole person - academically, socially, spiritually, and physically.